Citizens' initiative referendum (France)

 The Référendum d'initiative Citoyenne (abbreviated RIC) is the name given to the proposal for a constitutional amendment in France to permit consultation of the citizenry by referendum concerning the proposition or abrogation of laws, the revocation of politicians' mandates, and constitutional amendment.

 The proposed process is a direct democracy mechanism that allows citizens to petition for a referendum without needing the consent of the parliament or president.
 Similar referendums are used in around forty other countries, including Italy, Switzerland, Taiwan, Venezuela, New Zealand and in the US state of Oregon.

 History of the idea in France

 In Manifeste au service du personnalisme (1936), Emmanuel Mounier proposed that popular-initiative referendums should counterbalance the parliamentary will in periods between elections.
 In the 1981, the idea was part of the platform for two Left presidential candidates: Huguette Bouchardeau (United Socialists Party) and Brice Lalonde.
 In 1983, Charles Pasqua (RPR) introduced a bill in the Senate.
 In 1987, Yvan Blot (RPR) introduced one in the lower house to permit popular-initiative referendums.
+The measure has also been advocated since the 1990s by Yvan Bachaud, a dentist, who coined the acronym "RIC" and unsuccessfully presented candidates in numerous elections.
+It was later taken up by Étienne Chouard in the 2000s.

+During the French presidential elections in 2022, candidate Jean Lassalle made a commitment before a notary to implement the RIC for constitutional matters if he was elected.